Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

+From the homomorphicity of $Z$ with respect to orientation switches we further see that $S(W)=\overline{W'}$, where $S(W)$ denotes the orientation switch of $W$.
+Combining this with the previous result, we have $S(W)=\overline{W}$, which further implies that $p_1=0$, completing the proof. \end{proof}

-Before we translate each of the relations of Section \ref{subsubsec:wrels} to equations let us slightly extend the notation used in Section \ref{subsec:UniquenessForTangles}.
-Recall that $R^{23}$, for instance, meant ``$R$ placed on strands 2 and 3''.
-In this section we also need notation such as $R^{(23)1}$, which means ``$R$ with its first strand doubled, placed on strands 2, 3 and 1''.
+Recall that by convention we number strands at the bottom of each diagram from left to right, and for an arrow diagram $D\in \calA^{sw}(\uparrow_k)$, $D^{i_1i_2\ldots i_k}$ means ``$D$ placed on strands $i_1,\ldots,i_k$.
+For instance, $R^{23}$ means ``$R$ placed on strands 2 and 3''.
+In this section we also need to use co-simplicial notation, for example $R^{(23)1}$ means ``$R$ with its first strand doubled (unzipped), then placed on strands 2, 3 and 1''.